spreedly/sample-foodcarts/README.md

 sample-foodcarts
 ================

-Demonstrates how you can use spreedly.js to allow your customers to manage their gateway.
+Demonstrates how you can use spreedly.js to allow your customers to manage their Gateway.
+Check out web.rb.